jason09/aegisnode/README.md

 | `requireJsonForUnsafeMethods` | `boolean` / `true` | Reject unsafe API payloads unless `Content-Type` is JSON (`415`).
 Multipart is allowed when `uploads.allowApiMultipart=true`. |
 | `noStoreHeaders` | `boolean` / `true` | Set `Cache-Control: no-store` on API responses. |

+API notes:
+- `api.apps` contains app names from `settings.apps`, not URL paths.
+- Marking an app as API does not generate REST routes or change the app file structure.
+It only applies API middleware to that app mount.
+- The effective API mount comes from `settings.apps[].mount` (or `/${app}` by default).
+Keep that aligned with your `route.use(...)` mount when `autoMountApps` is off.

 ### Auth (`auth`)

 | Key | Type / Default | Description |